Last updated on January 2, 2021

 It’s frustrating to live in a democratic society that isn’t democratic.
-The majority of Americans want to legalize marijuana at the federal level.
-The reasons not to legalize marijuana apply to the alcohol and cigarette industries, and therefore are moot points.
+The majority of Americans want to legalize marijuana.
+The reasons not to legalize marijuana apply to the alcohol and cigarette industries, and thus are moot points.

-The truth comes down to money and lobbyists.
-The cannabis industry does not have an extra $200 Million lying around to pay off politicians.
+The reason weed is illegal comes down to money and lobbyists.
+The cannabis industry does not have an extra $200 million lying around to pay off politicians.
 And frankly, I like to think the cannabis industry is above that bullshit anyway.
-How and when did American politics become so corrupt?
+How did American politics become so corrupt?

 Legalizing weed would create job opportunities.
-It would help heal those in pain and bring in tax revenue for the government to blow on foreign wars.
-Legalizing weed would decrease organized crime, regulate the safety of the product, stop kids from K2, divert police units to more serious crimes — and so much more.
+It would help heal those in pain and bring in tax revenue for our government to blow on foreign wars.
+Legalizing weed would decrease organized crime, regulate the safety of the product, stop kids from smoking K2, divert police units to more serious crimes — and so much more.

 The pros and cons of legalizing weed have concluded.
 Can we legalize it already?